Women’s groups propose rules for sexual harassment investigation of New York Gov. Andrew M. Cuomo

 He initially worked to limit James’s independent authority over the investigation, proposing that a retired federal judge lead the probe and then that James work with the chief judge of New York, Janet DiFiore, to pick someone to lead the investigation.
 James refused those terms, after which Cuomo agreed to refer the matter to her for an independent investigation with subpoena power.

-The letter writers say they do not doubt James’s intent to conduct a fair investigation of the Cuomo accusations, but nonetheless say a “comprehensive list of characteristics” for such an investigation needs to be publicly declared.
+The letter writers said they do not doubt James’s intent to conduct a fair investigation of the Cuomo accusations, but nonetheless said a “comprehensive list of characteristics” for such an investigation needs to be publicly declared.
+A spokesperson for James announced Friday that she had asked Cuomo’s office to retain all documents that could be germane to the investigation.

-“It is really important that no matter where you sit in this situation, if you are working with someone who is really powerful and famous, or powerful and famous only to you, that we normalize the idea that there are fair and appropriate approaches to these allegations,” said Fatima Goss Graves, the president of the National Women’s Law Center.
+“It is really important that no matter where you sit in this situation, if you are working with someone who is really powerful and famous, or powerful and famous only to you, that we normalize the idea that there are fair and appropriate approaches to these allegations,” said Fatima Goss Graves, president of the National Women’s Law Center.

 They emphasize that the news reporting on allegations is not a substitute for an independent investigation.

-“Frequently, the media gives equal weight to the survivor and perpetrator without taking into account the difference in positions of power,” the letter reads.
+“Frequently, the media gives equal weight to the survivor and perpetrator without taking into account the difference in positions of power,” the letter read.
 “Negative press coverage has very different ramifications for a governor who comes from a politically connected family, rather than a young woman with little or no political influence.”

 The question of what legal standard to use in a harassment investigation has been a point of contention in recent years.
 The Obama administration instructed schools that receive federal funds to use the lower “preponderance of evidence” standard in sexual misconduct cases.